 The choice of business vehicle will also determine which taxes are paid by your business.
-Sole traders and partnerships pay income tax on their profits and Class 2 and Class 4 NICs whereas a limited company pays corporation tax.
-However, there may also be income tax to pay on profits extracted from a limited company and where those profits are extracted in the form of a salary or bonus, Class 1 NICs.
+Sole traders and partnerships pay income tax on their profits and Class 4 NICs whereas a limited company pays corporation tax.
+However, there may also be income tax to pay on profits extracted from a limited company, and where those profits are extracted in the form of a salary or bonus, Class 1 NICs.
+If the company provides benefits in kind, the company may have to pay Class 1A National Insurance, while the benefit may be taxable in the hands of the recipient.